-The acquisition of Xoft in late 2010 was a transformative event for the Company.
-The Xoft Electronic Brachytherapy System ("eBx system") is a disruptive radiation oncology treatment solution with significant cost, mobility, and treatment time advantages over its competitors.
-While the primary applications of this system currently are localized breast cancer treatment using a ten to fifteen minute breast Intraoperative Radiation Therapy ("IORT") protocol and treatment of non-melanoma skin cancers, the Xoft eBx system platform can also be used to treat a wide and growing array of additional cancers, including gynecological and other non-breast IORT clinical indications.
+The Company's Xoft eBx system is a disruptive radiation oncology treatment solution with significant cost, mobility, and treatment time advantages over its competitors or other standards of care.
+While the primary applications of this system currently are localized breast cancer treatment using a ten to fifteen minute breast Intraoperative Radiation Therapy ("IORT") protocol and the treatment of non-melanoma skin cancers ("NMSC"), the Xoft eBx system platform can also be used to treat a wide and growing array of additional cancers, including gynecological and other non-breast IORT clinical indications.

-The Company believes that the Xoft eBx system is uniquely well positioned to offer a differentiated treatment alternative for the approximately 110,000 annual new cases of early stage breast cancer in the US.
+There are approximately 300,000 new cases of breast cancer in the United States each year.
+The Company believes that the Xoft eBx system is uniquely well positioned to offer a differentiated treatment alternative for the approximately 111,000 of these 300,000 annual new cases of early stage breast cancer in the U.S. where patients fit the clinical criteria to make this treatment a viable alternative to conventional radiation treatments.
 The Xoft eBx system does not require a shielded environment and is relatively small in size, which means that it can easily be transported for use in virtually any clinical setting (including the operating room where IORT is delivered) under radiation oncology supervision.
 The Xoft System may also be used for Accelerated Partial Breast Irradiation ("APBI"), which can be delivered twice daily for five days.
-Along with the growing body of clinical evidence in support of breast IORT, there is continued economic momentum behind the Xoft eBx system for IORT as the Centers for Medicare and Medicaid Services ("CMS") recently confirmed that hospital and physician reimbursement, effective January 1, 2015, will be at similar levels to 2014 when favorable increases were enacted relative to 2013.
+There is a growing body of clinical evidence in support of breast IORT and category I Current Procedural Terminology ("CPT") codes have been in place for several years, providing reimbursement for the hospital, radiation oncologist, and surgeon for performing the IORT treatment.

-Basal and Squamous Cell Carcinoma are two of the most prevalent types of non-melanoma skin cancer ("NMSC") in the US, with more than 3.5 million cases being diagnosed annually.
-The Xoft eBx system, which utilizes an isotope-free miniaturized x-ray radiation source, enables radiation oncologists and dermatologists to collaborate in offering their patients a non-surgical treatment option that is particularly appropriate for certain challenging lesion locations on the ear, face, scalp, neck and extremities.
-In July 2014, iCAD's acquisition of the assets of DermEbx (a leading electronic brachytherapy services and technology provider) and Radion, Inc. (a cloud-based oncology collaboration software solution) further enhanced Xoft's ability to provide powerful comprehensive skin cancer treatment solutions to the dermatology market.
-The acquisition expanded the Company's Xoft eBx skin offering to include all the necessary components to enable dermatologists and radiation oncologists to develop, launch and expand their electronic brachytherapy programs for the treatment of NMSC.
-This acquisition expanded the Xoft offerings to include physics support, billing support, assistance with radiation oncology provider selection, as well as the AxxentHub web-based software platform that enables centers to improve patient safety, conduct treatment planning, enhance and monitor workflow, and improve communication between clinical specialists.
+Basal and Squamous Cell Carcinoma are two of the most prevalent types of NMSC in the U.S., with more than 3.5 million cases being diagnosed annually.
+The Xoft eBx system enables radiation oncologists and dermatologists to collaborate in offering their patients a non-surgical treatment option that is particularly appropriate for certain challenging lesion locations on the ear, face, scalp, neck and extremities.
+In July 2014, iCAD's acquisition of the assets of DermEbx (a leading electronic brachytherapy services and technology provider) and Radion, Inc. (a cloud-based oncology collaboration software solution) further enhanced Xoft's ability to provide comprehensive skin cancer treatment solutions to the dermatology market.
+The acquisitions expanded the Company's Xoft eBx skin offering to include all the necessary components to enable dermatologists and radiation oncologists to develop, launch and expand their electronic brachytherapy programs for the treatment of NMSC.
+These acquisitions also expanded the Xoft offerings to include physics support, billing support, assistance with radiation oncology provider selection, as well as the Axxent Hub web-based software platform that enables centers to improve patient safety, conduct treatment planning, enhance and monitor workflow, and improve communication between clinical specialties.